Malaysia-Ireland Training Programme for Family Medicine (MInTFM) is tailored for medical doctors who aspire to be a Family Medicine Specialist (FMS).

 - Research / Quality Improvement

-The ranking determines both the offer of a place and choice of location of the training scheme.
+Interview ranking determines the offer of a place, and choice of location of the training scheme and hospital allocation.

 - Please review the details of your application before you click on the ‘Finalise Submission’ button.

 - Please note you will not be able to amend your application form once it has been submitted.